rotki/rotki/docs/api.rst

    Doing a POST on the all assets endpoint will return a list of all supported assets and their details.

-The details of each asset can contain the following keys:

-- **type**: The type of asset.
-Valid values are ethereum token, own chain, omni token and more.
-For all valid values check here: https://github.com/rotki/rotki/blob/develop/rotkehlchen/assets/resolver.py#L7
-- **started**: An optional unix timestamp denoting where we know price data for the asset started
-- **name**: The long name of the asset.
-Does not need to be the same as the unique symbol identifier
-- **forked**: An optional attribute representing another asset out of which this asset forked from.
-For example ``ETC`` would have ``ETH`` here.
-- **swapped_for**: An optional attribute representing another asset for which this asset was swapped for.
-For example ``VEN`` tokens were at some point swapped for ``VET`` tokens.
-- **symbol**: The symbol used for this asset.
-This is not guaranteed to be unique.
-Unfortunately some assets use the same symbol as others.
-- **evm_address**: If the type is ``ethereum_token`` then this will be the hexadecimal address of the token's contract.
-- **chain**: If the type is ``ethereum_token`` then this will be the chain in which the token is.
-- **token_kind**:  If the type is ``ethereum_token`` then this will be the token type, for example ``erc20``.
-- **decimals**: If the type is ``ethereum_token`` then this will be the number of decimals the token has.
-- **cryptocompare**: The cryptocompare identifier for the asset. can be missing if not known.
-If missing the symbol is attempted to be queried.
-- **coingecko**: The coingecko identifier for the asset. can be missing if not known.
-- **protocol**: An optional string for ethereum tokens denoting the protocol they belong to.
-For example uniswap, for uniswap LP tokens.
-- **underlying_tokens**: Optional.
-If the token is an LP token or a token set or something similar which represents a pool of multiple other tokens, then this is a list of the underlying token addresses and a percentage that each token contributes to the pool.

    **Example Request**: